DylanLRPollock/Monkey-Head-Project/README.md

 building images, starting or stopping containers, cleaning up resources, and deploying or scaling Kubernetes manifests.

+### Adjusting Font Size and Family

+The interface adapts to high-DPI displays via the `apply_scaling` utility.
+When running in `custom` mode, you can fine-tune scaling with environment variables:

+- `SCREEN_FACTOR` – scaling factor for all UI elements.
+- `SCREEN_FONT_SIZE` – base font size used across widgets.
+- `SCREEN_FONT_FAMILY` – font family applied to Tkinter fonts (default: `Lato`).

+Set these variables before launching `run.py` to tailor the GUI to your display.
+The `main_ui` dialog also prompts for these values when selecting the "custom" option at startup.

 ### Customizing prompts and personalities

 Prompt templates live in `prompts/pygpt_prompts.csv`.
 You can add new